waskosky/cloudapps-php-sdk/README.md

 Visit our [website](https://www.cloudprinter.com) for more information on all the products and services that we offer.

+Follow the [link](https://github.com/cloudprintercom/cloudapps-nodejs-sdk/wiki/PHP-SDK-CloudAPPS-documentation) to read the full documentation.

 ## Installation
 The CloudApps SDK can be installed with Composer.
 Run this command:
 ```